peter88213/nv_zim/docs/template/README.md

   Otherwise, a new project wiki page can be created.
 - Newly created wiki pages contain descriptions and other meta data.
   *novelibre* tags are adopted, so they are a powerful navigation aid in the wiki.
+- Wiki pages among the regular links are recognized and opened with the *Zim* application.

 ## Requirements